 The gold reserve

 Like many other central banks, the Riksbank owns gold.
-The Riksbank’s gold reserve is largely a remnant of the time when the Riksbank was obliged to redeem banknotes and coins for gold.
-Nowadays, however, gold is a financial asset that, like the foreign exchange reserves, aims to ensure that the Riksbank can carry out its tasks.
-Among other things, gold can be used to fund liquidity support or make foreign exchange interventions, in other words to purchase kronor with the aim of influencing the exchange rate.
+The gold reserve is largely a remnant of the time when the Riksbank was obliged to redeem banknotes and coins for gold.
+Nowadays, however, gold is a financial asset that, like the foreign currency reserve, aims to ensure that the Riksbank can carry out its tasks.

 Gold makes the gold and foreign exchange reserves more stable